Lanzarote Cultural Agenda January 2026: concerts, festivals and events

 • Playa Blanca (March 12–15): “The Gods of Olympus”

-→ Coming soon: Complete guide to Lanzarote Carnival 2026
+Complete guide: Lanzarote Carnival 2026

 More things to do in January